Actively interviewing · Principal / Staff Designer roles

 What worked · what was hard

-Early alignment saved 6 weeks
+Early legal alignment saved 6 weeks

 Design system paid for itself immediately

 4 weeks upfront to build 47 e-commerce components reduced design time for subsequent features by 60%.
+Every new feature request became a composition problem, not a design problem.

 Salesforce sync was harder than scoped